● Aims and Scope (Print Edition ISSN: 1225-6153/ Web Edition ISSN: 2287-8955)

 Rejection: When majority of the reviewers recommends not to publish, the manuscript will be rejected by the editorial committee.

 Consultation: Review of the manuscript will be forwarded to further consultation to subcommittees and subspecialties.

-Manuscripts reviewed that require revision should be revised and uploaded with a response to the reviewers’ comment at JWJ editorial manager within two months.
+Manuscripts reviewed that require revision should be revised and uploaded with a response to the reviewers’ comment at JWJ editorial manager within 45 days.
 Otherwise, the manuscript will be considered as a new manuscript when and if it is resubmitted.

 And disputes or ethical issues raised during or after the publication should follow the guidelines found at http://publicationethics.org/resources/international-standards-for-editors-and-authors

 Journal of Welding and Joining (JWJ) strictly applies international standards for editors and authors of Committee on Publication Ethics (COPE) on publishing integrity.

 The article processing charge for paper is 200,000 KRW within 6 pages.
 An excess page charge of 30,000 KRW per page will be charged within 10 pages.
 For papers with acknowledgement for financial support, there will be additional charge of 70,000 KRW.
 Be noted that there is no article processing charge for papers submitted by foreign authors

 ● Address to submit and Contact information inquiry